Sick-Carlito/re-former/README.md

 # re-former

-This is a simple rails app that implements a HTML forms using both vanilla HTML and **Rails form helpers**, i.e, `form_tag` and `form_for`, further information on such view helper methods can be found in the
+This is a Rails app that implements a HTML forms using both vanilla HTML and **Rails form helpers**, i.e, `form_tag` and `form_for`, further information on such view helper methods can be found in the
 [rails API](https://api.rubyonrails.org/v6.0.1/classes/ActionView/Helpers/FormHelper.html).